-Item Individual Aircraft Conditions 5 A flight engineer who is carrying out maintenance under an authorisation issued under regulation 42.630 that is in force An aircraft: (a) that is a large aircraft, or is authorised to operate under an AOC; and (b) in relation to which the flight engineer is authorised, under Part 61, to perform the duties of flight engineer The conditions are that:(a) the flight engineer is a member of the aircraft's flight crew; and(b) the maintenance is specified in the Part 42 Manual of Standards for this item carryii ng out of maintenance by another ind dual to carry out maintenance that the ependent maintainer who is supervising the ividual must not instruct or permit the e independent maintainer is not permitted to must e aircraf Note 2: For items 4 and 5, under subregulation 42.080(2), the registered operator of an aircraft must ensure that a person mentioned in item 4 or 5 carries out maintenance on the aircraft at a place only if no approved maintenance organisation is able to carry out the maintenance at that place mainte Note 3: For items 4 and 5, an authorisation under regulation 42.630 must include the maintenance services that the pilot licence holder or flight engineer is authorised to provide-see paragraph 42.630(3)(c).
-42.301 l Who is permitte arrangement • e-organisations under NAA isation is permitted to carry out n Australian aircraft to which this aviation authority of a foreign country or ry is specified for this regulati at the maintenance by the national under a law of that country; and on in the Part 42 Manual of (c) there is a national a ,
+Item Individual Aircraft Conditions 5 A flight engineer who is carrying out maintenance under an authorisation issued under regulation 42.630 that is in force An aircraft: (a) that is a large aircraft, or is authorised to operate under an AOC; and (b) in relation to which the flight engineer is authorised, under Part 61, to perform the duties of flight engineer The conditions are that: (a) the flight engineer is a member of the aircraft's flight crew; and (b) the maintenance is specified in the Part 42 Manual of Standards for this item carry indiv For item 2, under regulation 42.320, an independent maintainer who is supervising the carrying out of maintenance by another individual must not instruct or permit the individual to carry out maintenance that the independent maintainer is not permitted to carry out. must aircra For items 4 and 5, under subregulation 42.080(2), the registered operator of an aircraft must ensure that a person mentioned in item 4 or 5 carries out maintenance on the aircraft at a place only if no approved maintenance organisation is able to carry out the maintenance at that place main For items 4 and 5, an authorisation under regulation 42.630 must include the maintenance services that the pilot licence holder or flight engineer is authorised to provide-see paragraph 42.630(3)(c).

+42.301 Who is permitted to carry out maintenance-organisations under NAA arrangement